-- 1.2.01 Teams are divided among Division 1 and Division 2 for the following components: - a.
-Robot Design; - b.
-Robot Construction; - c.
-Kiosk; - d.
-Video; - e.
-Website Content; - f.
+c.
+Kiosk;

+- f.
 Website Design. - 1.2.02 Teams are divided among High School and CEGEP for the Programming component. - 1.2.03 This year's Division is based on the overall result obtained by the team in last year's Competition.
-The team's Division is the same for all previously mentioned components.
-Note: Due to the effects of the COVID-19 pandemic on the Competition, the divisions for Arcanum 2022 were based on the overall result from Flip 2020 and not from Invicta 2021. - 1.2.04 The top half of the overall ranking will be assigned to Division 1.
-If there is an odd number of teams, the median team will be in Division 2. - 1.2.05 The divisions are re-assigned every year. - 1.2.06 New high school teams are automatically placed in Division 2 while new CEGEP teams and vocational centres are automatically placed in Division 1. - 1.2.07 A team in Division 2 can win the Overall Ranking award. - 1.2.08 The best Division 1 and Division 2 teams will receive separate awards for the components based on the ranking for each component. - 1.2.09 Teams will know their division on the night of the Competition Kickoff.
+The team's Division is the same for all previously mentioned components. - 1.2.04 The top half of the overall ranking will be assigned to Division 1.
+If there is an odd number of teams, the median team will be in Division 2. - 1.2.05 The divisions are re-assigned every year and will be provided in the full rulebook. - 1.2.06 New high school teams are automatically placed in Division 2 while new CEGEP teams and vocational centres are automatically placed in Division 1. - 1.2.07 A team in Division 2 can win the Overall Ranking award. - 1.2.08 The best Division 1 and Division 2 teams will receive separate awards for the components based on the ranking for each component. - 1.2.09 Teams will know their division on the night of the Competition Kickoff.
 However, if a team registers afterwards, these assignments can be modified.
 If it is the case, teams will be advised. - 1.2.10 A Division 2 team can request to be upgraded into Division 1. - 1.2.11 CRC Robotics has the final say in the division distribution.